virtual-tech-school/youtube-clone/README.md

 # Coding Standards
 Hello, and welcome to this project repository by Virtual Tech School!
-This document contains the coding standards that needs to be followed in order to contribute to the project.
+This project is a community maintained responsive clone of YouTube and this document contains the coding standards that needs to be followed in order to contribute to the project.

 ## HTML & CSS